 Similarly, college towns like Boulder, Cambridge and Evanston have all begun passing regulations and restrictions to reign in the short-term rental market.
 Events like graduations and big games draw huge crowds of visitors, which allows for hotels to jack up prices.
 Airbnb has effectively made it harder to do that.

 That’s not chump change.
-So the hotel industry’s response has had to be swift and aggressive, This year, the AHLA put together a “Short-Term Rental Strategy” to address the Airbnb problem — with a rather explicit objective:
+So the hotel industry’s response has had to be swift and aggressive, In 2017, the AHLA put together a “Short-Term Rental Strategy” to address the Airbnb problem — with a rather explicit objective:

 Build on the success of 2016 efforts to ensure comprehensive legislation in key markets around the country and … launch a wave of strong bills at the state level while advancing a national narrative that furthers the focus on reigning in commercial operators and the need for commonsense regulations on short-term rentals.

 Last summer, in San Francisco, the Federal Trade Commission (pressured by senators) began an investigation into how resources like Airbnb affect housing prices in local neighborhoods.
 Then in October of 2017, New York Governor Andrew M. Cuomo signed a bill imposing costly fines on Airbnb hosts who break local housing regulations.

 The American Hotel and Lodging Association called both of those actions, “notable accomplishments” in a presentation in November.

 Usually, this kind of free-market competition is good for the customer.
 Buyers are the real MVPs when businesses try and outdo each other to win our hard-earned dollars.
 But this is an unusual case.
 Because instead of changing approaches and upping their game to compete with Airbnb and other apps like it, the hotel industry is trying to twist the rules in their favor — essentially paying off officials to force competitors into a tight spot.

 Which, while it’s a legitimate business play, doesn’t do much for travelers.